-The Buzzards Bay area's population is 373,690 people that live within the watershed boundaries (including the watershed portions of Falmouth and Bourne).
+The Buzzards Bay area's population is over 400,000 people that live within the watershed boundaries (including the watershed portions of Falmouth and Bourne).
 Wastewater is discharged into Buzzards Bay by five municipal sewage treatment plants and the remainder of homes are serviced by on-site wastewater disposal systems (septic systems).
-Approximately 25 square miles or 6% of the basin's land area are used for some form of agriculture including raising of livestock.
+A small amount of the basin's land area are used for some form of agriculture including raising of livestock.
 The Bay also receives numerous industrial discharges, CSOs (combined sewer overflows), and inputs from animal waste via stormwater and overland runoff.
 Buzzards Bay has also been subjected to chronic and periodic catastrophic oil and chemical spills.
 All these uses and pressures have resulted in